-Supplements available in stores range from 500 milligrams to 1.5 grams.
+Supplements available in stores range from 500 milligrams (mg) to 1.5 g.
 Some supplements contain a mixture of L-citrulline and other ingredients.
 Read the supplement label to see exactly how much of the amino acid you’re getting with each dose.

 Implants can be surgically inserted into the penis and then inflated prior to sexual intercourse.

-Panax ginseng has been shown in multiple, peer-reviewed studies to be a safe, effective treatment for ED.
+Panax ginseng has been shown in multiple peer-reviewed studies to be a safe, effective treatment for ED.

 Dehydroepiandrosterone (DHEA) is a hormone naturally produced by the body’s adrenal glands.
-Although there are no recent studies, one older study showed that men with ED issues often have low DHEA levels.
-Supplementing those levels might help improve muscle strength in older adults.
+Although there are no recent studies, one older study showed that men with ED often have low DHEA levels.
+Supplementing those levels might also help improve muscle strength in older adults.
 However, more up-to-date research is needed.